-Become a transformational leader who champions transformation in organizations and communities.
+Become a transformational leader who champions transformation in organizations and communities through innovative online and classroom experiences.

 - A philosophy of leadership grounded in well-developed biblical, theological, and leadership realities.